AhmedElsherbini/Align2XL/README.md

 ![align2xl](https://user-images.githubusercontent.com/49863685/110363708-2e20d580-8043-11eb-9df1-cfda419da2d3.jpg)

-This tool is used to filter and manipulate  multifasta files and aligned (DNA or protein).
+This interactive tool is used to filter and manipulate  multifasta files and aligned (DNA or protein).
 Therefore, you can extract/ exlude sequneces from the file.
 Also, you can convert  to get the longest conserved seq among your culstal files and you will get you a list and plots of the variants.
-Knowing I can provide you with some basic stats about whihc mutations are assoictaed with which mutation in your alignmnet(s) file.
-Absoutley, I can work in batch mode !!!!
+Knowing I can provide you with some basic stats about which mutations are assoictaed with which mutation in your alignmnet(s) file.
+Finally, this tool can work in a batch mode !!!!

+I hope in the next release will be modularized so it can work on HPC platforms.
 ## Installation

 Make sure that you have python 3.7 or > and all the dependacies (Biopython, matplotlib, pandas , numpy , difflib, re , collections )